Why choose this course?

 Computer Science is both an academic and a practical subject so you will be taught in different ways such as lectures, smaller group tutorials, supervised practicals (labs) and self-study including experiential learning.
 Assessment is by a mix of in-class tests, exams, and coursework.

-The School has well equipped laboratory facilities, with PCs running Windows 7 and/or Linux and a whole range of industry-standard and educational software from Microsoft, Oracle, Adobe, and others.
-There are specialist labs for networking, multimedia, devices, robotics, and projects.
+The School has well equipped laboratory facilities, with PCs running Windows 10, Linux and/or virtual machines and a whole range of industry-standard and educational software from Microsoft, Oracle, Adobe, and others.
+There are specialist labs for cybersecurity, networking and robotics.

 In addition to scheduled classes, about 16 hours per week in Year 1, you will be expected to spend the same amount of time in self-study taking advantage of the University's extensive and up-to-date facilities.
 These include the Learning Resource Centres, open 24x7, with over 1,200 computer workstations and wifi access, Studynet our versatile online study environment accessible on and off campus, and open access to our labs.

 Most of our students own their own PC or Mac, but this is not essential since you can use the university facilities instead or as well.

 What you will learn

 You will learn the foundations of the subject including topics such as an overview of the field, programming, modelling, and computing platforms.